bardiabarabadi/uvicMUSE/README.md

 [![DOI](https://zenodo.org/badge/80209610.svg)](https://zenodo.org/badge/latestdoi/80209610)

-# Muse LSL
+# Red Muse

-A Python package for streaming, visualizing, and recording EEG data from the Muse 2016 headband.
+A Python package for streaming (on LSL and UDP), visualizing, and recording EEG data from the Muse 2016 headband.

 ![Blinks](blinks.png)